Bringing hope where there is despair

 Christmas, New Year and Bank Holidays.
 For most of us, it's a time of celebration, but for those who are homeless, it's too often a day of painful memories of wrong turns, families lost and forgotten love.
 The Whitechapel Mission is open every day of the year and Christmas is no exception.

-Our Christmas programme starts on Friday 22nd December 2017 and runs until Tueday 2nd January 2018, where volunteers play an even more important roll in our service provision.
+Our Christmas programme starts on Monday 21st December and runs until Saturday 2nd January 2021, where volunteers play an even more important roll in our service provision.

 Contact Us >>>